 The security model enforces that an account's data can only be modified by the

 Owner program.
-Doing so allows the program to trust that the data
+This allows the program to trust that the data

-passed to them via accounts they own will be in a known and valid state.
+is passed to them via accounts they own.
 The

 runtime enforces this by rejecting any transaction containing a program that